Number of posts: 43

 Around the the time of my arrival at Bruggen the Duke of Edinburgh made a visit.
 The Daily Mail reported the occasion as follows: 'The RAF sealed off one of it's top secret bases in Germany so that Prince Philip could have a close private look at some of Britain's A-bombers'.
 The intimation being that nuclear armed aircraft were based there, but there were never any at Bruggen during my time.
 One had been flown in especially for that day.
 Further on the article continues: 'The base is sensitive where strong security precautions are always in force'.
 That was not quite true, security wasn't as tight in some areas as it should have been, especially with the large German civilian workforce employed on the base which was always a cause for concern.

 We were extremely fortunate having an easy going CO.
 He was from the Kings (Liverpool) Regiment and previously when with his battalion was possibly quite 'regimental'.
 But the comfort of being in charge of a small autonomous unit within the relatively relaxed atmosphere of the RAF had mellowed him.
 So long as we kept ourselves tidy, did what was expected, and caused no problems, he was happy to leave us to our own devices, infact at times he was remarkably paternal towards us.
 He was a popular member of the officers' mess and was able to obtain favours from anyone on the base when needed.
-He and his wife had a busy social life and one of us was was regularly called upon to babysit his young daughter during an evening.
+He and his wife had a busy social life and one of us was was regularly called upon to babysit his young daughter for an evening.
 Occasionally he volunteered us for a job at the base's golf course, a welcome activity because we were always offered a beer in the clubhouse.
 We had use of a Champ on occasions to visit Roermond, the nearest Dutch town, to get a decent haircut or do some shopping (these trips were booked out as 'recreational visits').
 At one stage the RAF wanted to move us and the Belgians out of the accommodation block in which we were billeted with air force personnel and into the one used exclusively by the Royal Signals.
 We viewed with extreme horror the thought of the Signals having some authority over us but the major quickly got the plan squashed.
 The cosy familiarity that existed within the unit meant we tended to forget how important a major was until accompanying him on visits to other army units and seeing how all ranks jumped at his presence.
-During his absences the Belgian officer was nominally in charge but he was quite willing for us set our own agenda.
+During the CO's absences for leave, etc. the Belgian officer was nominally in charge but he was happy for us to discipline ourselves and took little interest in our activities.

 The base had the usual NAAFI, with a WVS lounge attached, and an Astra cinema, but like most RAF airfields in Germany at that time it had a Malcolm Club where all ranks were permitted to mix.
 The highlight of any week for a great number of homesick National Servicemen, particularly those with girlfriends back home and dreading the arrival of a 'Dear John', was listening to Two Way Family Favourites on the radio at Sunday lunchtimes.
 Some tunes were requested so frequently that even now when hearing them I am reminded of those days.
 There was a television in the WVS lounge and one evening every a week Netherlands TV showed a British film (Dutch subtitles/English dialogue); as most were fairly recent releases those evenings were always a popular.